-Although our investment portfolios form the substance of our climate-related risks and opportunities, we continuously monitor and assess our own operational company-level energy consumption and emissions.
+Although our investment portfolios represent a sigificant proportion of our climaterelated risks and opportunities, we continuously monitor and assess our own operational company-level energy consumption and emissions.

 In 2015, Guinness Global Investors developed a Carbon Policy and began measuring its operational carbon emissions.
 Over time, our reporting has evolved to include more categories from the 15 GHG Protocol Scope 3 emissions accounting framework.
-In 2020, we added teleworking under Category 7 (Employee Commuting) due to employees working from home during the COVID-19 pandemic, and in 2023 have added additional Scope 3 emissions categories such as hotel stays under Category 6 (Business Travel) to our corporate emissions calculations.
-We track our emissions year-on-year and aim to include more material Scope 3 categories as our climate reporting develops.
+In 2020, we added teleworking under Category 7 (Employee Commuting) due to employees working from home during the COVID-19 pandemic, and in 2023 we added additional Scope 3 emissions categories such as hotel stays under Category 6 (Business Travel) to our corporate emissions calculations.
+We track our emissions year-on-year and aim to include additional material Scope 3 categories as our climate reporting develops.
 Further details can be found within Section 4.
 Metrics and Targets.
 In addition, we touch on sustainability risks alongside financial risks within our Remuneration Policy.